 Tivozanib stops the cancer cells from developing new blood vessels.
 This reduces their supply of oxygen and nutrients, so that the tumour shrinks or stops growing.
 This type of targeted therapy is called an angiogenesis inhibitor.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-- If your treatment is stopped return any unused capsules to the pharmacist.
+- If treatment is stopped, return any remaining capsules to the pharmacist.